 Green building strategies have the potential to improve buildings by increasing energy efficiency, decreasing operating costs, improving indoor air and environmental quality, and reducing water use.
 The U.S. Green Building Council developed a building rating system known as LEED, Leadership in Energy and Environmental Design, as a tool to rate green buildings and to help green building strategies become industry standards.
 The four levels of LEED certification are Certified, Silver, Gold and Platinum.

-Kent State University has made a commitment that all new construction and major renovation will attempt LEED Silver Certification.
+Kent State University has made a commitment that all new construction and major renovation will attempt a minimum of LEED Silver Certification.
 To date, the following projects have achieved LEED Certification:

 |Kent||Center for Undergraduate Excellence||Gold Certified|